-Well, while Philips works on Hue Entertainment, Hue TV aims to do just that.
-Using your phone or tablet's camera trained on the screen, Hue TV changes your Hue bulbs' colour to match the on-screen action.
+With the Hue TV app, you use your phone or tablet's camera trained on the screen, Hue TV changes your Hue bulbs' colour to match the on-screen action.
 Using the app means you can't use your tablet or phone for anything else at the same time, but it's worth it for the extra experience that Hue TV brings.
-Also works with Lifx bulbs.
+Also works with Lifx bulb

 $2.99 | Download iOS app